The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Before moving to Gloucestershire Robert, who studied business before reading Theology at Nottingham and undertaking postgraduate studies at Kings College London, was Rector of Wanstead, in East London.
 He was also Area Dean of the London Borough of Redbridge and an Honorary Canon of Chelmsford Cathedral.
 Prior to this he served as a curate in Colchester and then Basildon, parish priest in South Ockendon, Thurrock and as Area Dean of Thurrock.

-Robert is married to Helen, who is a primary school teacher and then have two adult daughters.
+Robert is married to Helen, who is a primary school teacher and they have two adult daughters.

 General Staff Member of Council